-Understanding what the New Testament writings are about and how we can best use them, this course explains what kinds of writings are found there, the main themes, and where, why and for whom they were written.
-You will learn how to ask questions to help you discover the main concerns of a Bible passage: what it meant in its own time and what it can mean for us today.
+Understanding what the New Testament writings are about and how we can best use them, this course explains what material is found there, the main themes, and where, why and for whom the books were written.
+You will learn how to ask questions to help you discover the main concerns of a Bible passage: what it meant in its own time and for today.